Cognigy/Documentation/docs/en/docs/ai/knowledge-ai/ctxt.md

 #### Chunk Metadata

-Metadata is additional information associated with a paragraph and can be found in the `input.knowledgeSearch.topK[0].chunkMetaData` Input object.
+Metadata is additional information associated with a chunk and can be found in the Input object under `input.knowledgeSearch.topK[0].chunkMetaData`.
 Metadata allows you to provide context-related details that enhance the user's understanding or engagement with the content.

 Metadata is presented in a key-value format, offering versatility in the type of content you can include.